smozzi/harmo-climate/README.md

 # HarmoClimate Model Generator

-HarmoClimate is a suite of Python utilities that extract hourly weather observations for a single Météo-France station and generate **an ultralight, location-tuned climate baseline for hourly outdoor temperature and humidity.**
+HarmoClimate is a suite of Python utilities that extract hourly weather observations for a single Météo-France station and generate **an ultralight, location-tuned climate baseline for hourly outdoor temperature, pressure and humidity.**

-Code templates are provided to embed generated models in other applications and languages (for example C++), typically in **only a few dozen lines of code and without any additional dependencies.**
+Code templates are provided to embed generated models in other applications and languages (for example C++), typically in a single file **without any additional dependencies.**

-The model deliberately uses a very small set of harmonic, explainable parameters so that each component can be inspected, understood, and manually adjusted if needed.
+The model deliberately uses a very small set of harmonic, so that each component can be inspected, understood, and manually adjusted if needed.
+It includes an error envelope based on historical observations to compare the model’s baseline output with real-world data.

 ## Models Use Cases